-When “Keep Your Hands to Yourself” Doesn’t Work
+When “Keep Your Hands to Yourself” Doesn’t Work: Fixes for Hitting

 Hitting can be a problem for any child — whether he has ADHD or not.
-Learn how keeping calm, sharing empathy, and rewarding good behavior can help your child control his emotions.
+Learn how keeping calm, sharing empathy, and rewarding good behavior can help your child control his emotions, and stop hitting.

 Is your child with ADHD a hitter?
 Does he shove people or throw things at them?
 Does she ignore warnings to “keep your hands to yourself”?
 Well, take heart.
 It may take a while, but aggressive kids can learn to control their impulses.
 Here’s how you can help: